greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TEXT_SEARCH_CONFIGURATION.html.md

+---
-# ALTER TEXT SEARCH CONFIGURATION
+title: ALTER TEXT SEARCH CONFIGURATION
+---

 Changes the definition of a text search configuration.